1nventors/1nventors/README.md

 <details>
   <summary><h3>👨‍💻 1nventors Coding Journey</h3></summary>

-Since I was a kid, I was always curious about how technology works.
-As the world became more digital, with things like Wi-Fi, Bluetooth, and smart devices, my interest grew even more.
+Since I was a kid, I was always curious about how technology works, as the world became more digital, with things like Wi-Fi, Bluetooth, and smart devices, my interest grew even more.

-That curiosity eventually led me into the world of gaming.
-I fell in love with the experiences that games provided, and one day I discovered that I could actually create games too.
-That realization changed everything — I knew I wanted to learn programming.
+That curiosity eventually led me into the world of gaming, I fell in love with the experiences that games provided, and one day I discovered that I could actually create games too, that realization changed everything — I knew I wanted to learn programming.

-I started studying, mostly on my own, and eventually found freeCodeCamp.
-Their courses helped me a lot — they gave me structure, motivation, and confidence.
+I started studying, mostly on my own, and eventually found freeCodeCamp, their courses helped me a lot — they gave me structure, motivation, and confidence.
 I’m extremely grateful to them and hope that someday I can give back to the community just like they helped me.

 Today, I’m still learning, still building, and still pushing forward with every line of code.